amandalong/Sandin-Image-Processor/README.md

 The analog Sandin Image Processor was recreated using Max/MSP software https://cycling74.com/downloads (min. requirement Max 8).
 The free version will allow to run and modify the Sandin app but no changes will be saved.

+Download the zip file.
+Unzip and open the sandin0.6.maxpat in the folder.

 The following color codes are used for all the modules inputs and outputs:

 RED - video signal